-In a bid to standardize higher education in the country, the University Grants Commission (UGC) has introduced Choice Based Credit System (CBCS) based on five types of courses viz. core, general elective, ability and skill enhancement for graduate students of all programmes at Honours level.
-This brings in the semester pattern, which finds efficacy in sync with credit system, credit transfer, comprehensive continuous assessments and a graded pattern of evaluation.
-The objective is to offer learners ample flexibility to choose from a wide gamut of courses, as also to provide them lateral mobility between various educational institutions in the country where they can carry their acquired credits.
+In a bid to standardise higher education in the country, the University Grants Commission (UGC) has introduced Choice Based Credit System (CBCS) based on five types of courses: core, generic discipline specific elective, and ability/ skill enhancement for graduate students of all programmes at Elective/ Honours level.
+This brings in the semester pattern, which finds efficacy in tandem with credit system, credit transfer, comprehensive and continuous assessments and a graded pattern of evaluation.
+The objective is to offer learners ample flexibility to choose from a wide gamut of courses, as also to provide them lateral mobility between various educational institutions in the country where they can carry acquired credits.
+I am happy to note that the University has been recently accredited by National Assessment and Accreditation Council of India (NAAC) with grade "A".

-UGC Open and Distance Learning (ODL) Regulations, 2017 have mandated compliance with CBCS for U.G. programmes for all the HEIs in this mode.
-Welcoming this paradigm shift in higher education, Netaji Subhas Open University (NSOU) has resolved to adopt CBCS from the academic session 2021-22 at the Bachelors Degree Programme (BDP) level.
+UGC (Open and Distance Learning programmes and Online Programmes) Regulations, 2020 have mandated compliance with CBCS for all the HEIs in this mode.
+Welcoming this paradigm shift in higher education, Netaji Subhas Open University (NSOU) has resolved to adopt CBCS from the academic session 2021-22 at the Under Graduate Degree Programme level.
 The present syllabus, framed in the spirit of syllabi recommended by UGC, lays due stress on all aspects envisaged in the curricular framework of the apex body on higher education.
 It will be imparted to learners over the six semesters of the Programme.

 Self Learning Materials (SLMs) are the mainstay of Student Support Services (SSS) of an Open University.
-From a logistic point of view, NSOU has embarked upon CBCS presently with SLMs in English/Bengali.
-Eventually, the English version SLMs will be translated into Bengali too, for the benefit of learners.
-As always, all of our teaching faculties contributed in this process.
-In addition to this we have also requisitioned the services of the best academics in each domain in preparation of the new SLMs.
-I am sure they will be of commendable academic support.
-We look forward to proactive feedback from all stakeholders who will participate in the teaching-learning based on these study materials.
-It has been a very challenging task well executed, and I congratulate all concerned in the preparation of these SLMs.
+From a logistic point of view, NSOU has embarked upon CBCS presently with SLMs in English.
+Eventually, these will be translated into Bengali too, for the benefit of learners.
+As always, we have requisitioned the services of the best academics in each domain for the preparation of new SLMs, and I am sure they will be of commendable academic support.
+We look forward to proactive feedback from all stake-holders who will participate in the teaching-learning of these study materials.
+It has been a very challenging task well executed, and 1 congratulate all concerned in the preparation of these SLMs.